Ali: Names and titles

 Ali is known by many honorifics in the Islamic tradition, some of which are especially used by Shias.
 His main kunya (teknonym) was ʾAbū al-Ḥasan ("father of al-Hasan").
 His titles include al-Murtaḍā (lit. 'one with whom [God] is pleased' or 'one who is chosen and contented'), Asad Allāh (lit. 'lion of God'), Ḥaydar (lit. 'lion', the name initially his mother gave him), Amīr al-Muʾminīn (lit. 'commander of the faithful' or 'prince of the faithful'), and Imām al-Muttaqin (lit. 'leader of the God-fearing').
 In particular, Twelvers consider the title of Amir al-Mu'minin to be unique to Ali.
-He is also referred to as Abū Turāb (lit. 'father of dust'), which might have initially been a pejorative by his enemies.
+He is also referred to as Abū Turāb (lit. 'father of dust'), which might have initially been an insult by his enemies.
 Siddiq al-Akbar and al-Farooq (the one who distinguishes right from wrong) are other titles of Ali.